alejandrotoigo/abmcliente/frontend/README.md

 # ABMPersona

+## BackEnd

+The backend was generated with Maven.

+Before run the backend, you need to create database persona in mysql.
+Then, go to SpringConfig.java and change the username and password in line 35 and 36

+In root folder type "mvn clean package tomcat7:run" for run backend

+## FrontEnd

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.
+You need to positioning in folder frontend.

 ## Development server